How To Write A Rap Song That Your Friends Will Enjoy

 …MOST major songs that MOST people like, including your friends… are simple, straight to the point chorus-verse-chorus-verse songs, so in order to reach your goal…

 Be sure to make it a concise, tried-and-true song structure.
-If you need more information on that, when you sign up for the free course HERE you will get info on our song structure trainings.
+If you need more information on that, when you sign up for our free video course, “The Top 20 Songwriting Secrets of Professional Rappers” by clicking HERE for more info on rap song structure.

 Step 7: Use MORE Than One Rap Voice In Your Song